Contrast-Security-OSS/DeveloperLearnGuide/docs/SMTP Injection/Overview.md

 ## What Is It?

-This vulnerability can be used to controls part of the outgoing email or inject attachments
+SMTP Injection is an attack that can be used to control part of the outgoing email or inject attachments.

-## When Can It Affect My Application?
+When email or contact form headers are set and interpreted, these are turned into SMTP commands, and subsequently proocessed by the SMTP server.

+An application is at risk, however, if user input is not validated.

+This makes it possible for an attacker to set additional headers, allowing the mail server to perform unintended actions.

 ## Impact

 As is shown, the user controls a piece of the outgoing SMTP message.
 Depending on the piece of the message the untrusted user can control, it's possible that the functionality can be abused.

-By controlling the destination fields, subject or body, they can possibly repurpose the email for phishing purposes.
+- By controlling the destination fields, subject or body, they can possibly repurpose the email for phishing purposes.
-By controlling headers directly, they can create malicious attachments, re-route the message, or other undesirable behavior.
+- By controlling headers directly, they can create malicious attachments, re-route the message, or other undesirable behavior.

 ## Prevention

 Use indirect references, or static/trusted data to supply all the fields and headers of an SMTP message.
+As always, sanitize all user input.

 ### Java